 It will be understood that the above allowances are the maximum, and that only so much as is necessary will be expended, and then only for postage, telephone, and telegraph messages on authorized official business.
 Each officer affected will render each semi-annual period, (June 30 and Dec.
 31) a certified statement covering the amount expended.
 He will be required to furnish with his certificate receipted bills for telephone and telegraph messages, and a copy of telegrams sent.
 Failure to furnish the evidence indicated will withhold the payment of the allowance.
-By Order of the Governor:

 LOUIS G. LASHER.
 Brig.
-Gen. A. G. D. Iowa N. G. The Adjutant General
+Gen. A. G. D. Iowa N. G. The Adjutant General.

-STATE OF IOWA ADJUTANT GENERAL'S OFFICE Des Moines, Iowa, Sept.
+Des Moines, Iowa, Sept.
 17, 1924.